 Residential sprinklers heads also produce finer droplets of water than commercial heads do.
 This helps lower the air temperature in the fire area to prevent flashover, the rapid spread of heat that causes a room to burst into flames.
 The cooler air also allows the occupants a safer escape route from the house.

 For a more rapid response time to small fires, residential sprinklers are usually set to “fuse” (turn on) at 145 degrees or 160 degrees Fahrenheit.
 Commercial sprinkler heads typically fuse at a higher temperature.

 In rural locations where fire department response time may be lengthy, residential sprinklers provide an added safety measure.
 If a public water supply is not available.
 However, a storage tank and pump must be installed.

-Installing a residential sprinklers system is different form other residential plumbing and should only be done by a licensed fire-protection contractor.
-This ensures that the system won't leak and that it will work properly.
+Installing a residential sprinklers system is different from other residential plumbing and should only be done by a licensed fire-protection contractor.
+This ensures that the system won’t leak and that it will work properly.

 Although a sprinkler system can add several thousand dollars to the cost of a typical house, part of this cost may be offset by reduced fire-insurance premiums.
 Saving on insurance usually run around 15% per year.

 Some municipalities already require residential sprinkler systems for new single-family homes.
 The use of sprinklers also can allow construction in areas that lack an adequate water supply for conventional fire protection.